 If you are a student who is interested in taking only Spanish courses, note that this program only offers 4 courses in the Spanish language and the opportunity to complete an internship for 3 to 6 credits in Spanish.
 In order to participate in the internship program, you need to have taken at least 4 courses of Spanish language prior to the start of the program.
 Other than the noted Spanish courses and internship, the remainder of the courses are taught in English.

 Students have the opportunity to complete a 3 or 6 credit internship while studying in Buenos Aires.
-Student must have at least 4 semesters of Spanish in order to be considered for the internship.
+You can choose to complete an internship in English or Spanish.
+You must have completed at least four semesters of Spanish to participate in a Spanish-language placement.
 Internships take place at non-profit organizations in a variety of areas.

 Examples of internships fields include:

-For more information on the internship offerings, please visit CAPA's site.
+For more information on the internship offerings, please visit https://www.capa.org/buenos-aires-argentina

 Global Business Certificate Option